kassych/classes/Phase_0.md

-# 🚀 Cybersecurity Grandmaster Bootcamp
+# 🚀 0xPh4z3d0ut Cyber Security Bootcamp

 **Phase 0: LAB SETUP – "The War Room"**
 Welcome to your first step in becoming a cybersecurity grandmaster.
 This phase sets up your cyber lab environment.